IT Review (2017)

 The film was no doubt made by its child actors who tore the house down in their performances.
 It’s going to be difficult to find adult actors who will be able to convey the same emotions and dedications to the roles that these kids had.

-IT is a very strong nine out of ten for me, and a must own.
+IT is a very strong four out of five for me, and a must own.